 If all of these expectations sound pessimistic, please understand that is not our intent.
 Dr. Gates has long told clients, “The quickest way to be disappointed is to set unreasonable expectations.”
 Our goal here is to set reasonable expectations in an effort to achieve satisfaction.

-No matter the health certificate you need, you’ll thank yourself if you give yourself plenty of lead time and set your expectations according all we’ve shared here.
+No matter the health certificate you need, you’ll thank yourself if you give yourself plenty of lead time and set your expectations according to all we’ve shared here.